tcrowe/http-transfer-daemon/readme.md

 ### token

-Optionally check a header token on request.
+Optionally check a header token on request as a basic security precaution.

 `--token=4nV1dXzdU6HVDuVc`